DevExpress/devextreme-documentation/includes/gauges-custom-styles.md

-You can add a custom pattern or gradient fill to the following gauge elements:
+You can use the following properties to colorize gauge elements:

 - [Range color]({basewidgetpath}/Configuration/rangeContainer/ranges/#color)
 - [RangeContainer background color]({basewidgetpath}/Configuration/rangeContainer/#backgroundColor)
 - [ValueIndicator color]({basewidgetpath}/UI_Components/dxCircularGauge/Configuration/valueIndicator/#color)

+You can also add a custom pattern or gradient fill to the elements.
 Use the [registerPattern()](/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions) or [registerGradient()](/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options) method to create a custom pattern or gradient.

 The following example adds a gradient to one of the ranges in a gauge: